-The Board approved the Risk Register Update 2020 at its meeting in March 2020.
-The main risks highlighted are: the potential lack of funding for dealing with the valuation and appeals relating to electricity subjects; and there is potential failure to recruit and/or retain qualified valuation staff.
+The Board noted the Risk Register Update 2021 at its meeting in March 2021.
+The main risks highlighted are: the inability to deal with the increase in non-domestic appeals activity; failure to deliver electoral registers and data exports in time for elections; the inability to process registration applications due to voluminous levels received in the run up to an election; and the inability to process voluminous postal vote applications in connection with, in particular, the Scottish Parliamentary election scheduled for May 2021.
 All risks are monitored by the senior management team of the Board and reported to the Board on an annual basis.